Billie Jean King Main Library

 This library currently offers LBPL To-Go curbside pickup from 10:00 am - 3:00 pm.
 Visit our LBPL To-Go page for more information.

 The first Long Beach library was founded in 1896 in a room adjoining the City Council office.
 In 1899 the library moved into City Hall next to Pacific Park.
 In 1909 a new Carnegie library opened near the location of the present Main Library.
 In 1915 Pacific Park was renamed Lincoln Park.
 For more than six decades, the Main Library in Lincoln Park served the public, but a growing collection combined with a 1970 fire made construction of a new library a necessity.
 In 1973 work began on the new Civic Center, and in 1976 a new Main Library opened.
-In 2019 the City of Long Beach will unveil a new Main Library at the corner of Broadway and Pacific downtown.
+On September 21, 2019 the City of Long Beach unveiled the new Billie Jean King Main Library at the corner of Broadway and Pacific downtown.
 View a map of the Billie Jean King Main Library.

 - Public Computers

 - Community Meeting Rooms, fees apply

 - Family Learning Center

 - Special Collections

 - Friends of the Library Bookstore

 - Exterior Book Drop for after hours returns